Oculus Rift Headsets Are Offline Following a Software Error - Slashdot

 FRA-GEEEEEE_LAY

-What an utterly amateurish thing to do (Score:4, Interesting)
+What an utterly amateurish thing to do (Score:5, Interesting)

 Pathetic.
 First, a single-point-of-failure like that is not acceptable in anything except things that need a high security level.
 And second, if you put in something like that, then you make damn sure something like this does not happen.
 Obviously, these people are either completely incompetent or do not care at all about their customers once they have the money.